WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Homosexuality in Men and Women**: 1 hour program, produced by Rediffusion Television and initially distributed by NET in 1966.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 **Hong Kong and African Revolutionary**: 30 minute program, produced by Studio Hamburg and BBC and initially distributed by NET in 1966.<br />
 **Hospital**: 90 minute program, produced by Frederick Wiseman and initially distributed by NET in 1970.
 It was originally shot in black and white. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
-**An Hour with Joan Sutherland**: 1 hour program, produced by NET at WGBH studios and initially distributed by NET in 1965.
+**An Hour with Joan Sutherland**: 1 hour program, produced by NET at GBH studios and initially distributed by NET in 1965.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **A House Divided**: produced in 1964 by KUED. *Aired as an episode of [Local Issue](/about-the-american-archive/projects/net-catalog/series/local-issue).*<br />
 **A House in the Jungle**: 1 hour program, produced by the Australian Broadcasting Commission and initially distributed by NET in 1970.
 It was originally shot on film in color.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **The House on the Beach**: 1 hour program, produced by Rediffusion Television and initially distributed by NET in 1965.
 It was originally shot on film in color.  *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>